 To provide security in the event of a temporary reduction in income levels, it is necessary to retain a level of General Reserves such that the Directors, service users and staff have confidence that the Hospice will be able to continue its charitable work despite any future financial challenges which may arise.
 In the context of the other requirements of the Hospice, explained above, the Directors have decided that a normal level of General Reserve equivalent to around 6 months of ordinary expenditure is prudent to ensure the Hospice's future viability and enable it to continue to provide an appropriate and free service to its patients.
-Considering the results for the year and capital expenditure this has resulted in a increase of £1,868,025 in General Reserve.
-With the continued uncertainty caused by the Covid Pandemic, the Directors consider that is appropriate to carry a higher level of General Reserve during this time.
+Considering the results for the year, the investment in our designated reserves and capital expenditure this has resulted in a decrease of £1,146,386 in the General Reserve.
+With the continued uncertainty caused by the Covid Pandemic and current economic factors out with our control, the Directors consider that it is appropriate to carry a higher level of General Reserve during this time.